mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/app-build.md

 Mendix applications are easily built from their models, as the models are stored under version control in the Mendix Team Server on the platform.
 There are two ways to build a Mendix Deployment Archive for an app.

-With the Mendix Desktop Modeler, you can create a deployment package by simply selecting the option from the menu, and a fully functional deployment package is created on your disk.
+With Mendix Studio Pro, you can create a deployment package by simply selecting the option from the menu, and a fully functional deployment package is created on your disk.

 For full control, you can leverage the Mendix Developer Portal, which allows DevOps teams to manage model versions in the Team Server and create versioned deployment packages from those model versions.
 These versioned deployment archives are stored in the Mendix Deployment Package Repository in the Mendix Cloud and can be staged with a few clicks to any environment.